julioaranajr/julioaranajr/README.md

  &nbsp;

-🌱 I’m currently learning
-- AWS Certified Cloud Practitioner
+⚡ I’m currently AWS Certified Cloud Practitioner ⚡

 <!--
 **julioaranajr/julioaranajr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.